crf8472/libarcstk/BUILD.md

 ## Building libarcs on Linux and \*BSD

 Libarcs is written in C++14.
-It was developed on Linux with a strong focus on C++ standard compliance and has no runtime dependencies other than the C++ standard library.
+It was developed mainly (but not exclusively) for Linux and has no runtime dependencies other than the C++ standard library.
 It was not tested whether libarcs builds out-of-the-box on BSDs but don't expect major issues.